Appointment of Examiners - Guidelines

 The nomination and appointment of examiners is based on the principle that higher degree by research (HDR) candidates should receive an impartial examination by high quality examiners in the field of research.
 The purpose of these guidelines is to ensure the robust and transparent appointment process, recognising that this is a key step in the quality assurance of HDR thesis examination.

-Examiners of HDR theses are appointed by the Research Committee, following advice and information provided by Faculties.
+Examiners of HDR theses are appointed by the University Research Committee, following advice and information provided by Faculties.
 Supervisors are asked to nominate potential examiners as per the Higher Degree by Research Policy – Schedule 2 Roles and Responsibilities of the Supervisory Team.

 Identifying Potential Examiners

 Academic Examiners shall be of high academic standing in the field in which the candidate's research was conducted and, for professional doctorate examiners, shall demonstrate knowledge of the professional area in which the thesis is being examined.
-This is to the advantage of both the student and the University, preserving the value of the award and bringing the work of the HDR candidate to the attention of the scholarly community.
+This is to the advantage of both the candidate and the University, preserving the value of the award and bringing the work of the HDR candidate to the attention of the scholarly community.

-The Principal Supervisor and/or supervisory team should consult with the student prior to contacting any potential examiners, the student is able to make suggestions, indicate preferences and are also encouraged to state who they would not want as an examiner, for example where they are known to have strongly opposing views, methodologies and/or practices.
+The Principal Supervisor and/or supervisory team should consult with the candidate prior to contacting any potential examiners, the candidate is able to make suggestions, indicate preferences and are also encouraged to state who they would not want as an examiner, for example where they are known to have strongly opposing views, methodologies and/or practices.
 However, the candidate should not be told the names of the examiners who have been nominated.
 This information remains confidential until the examiners reports are returned.

 Ideally, at least two examiners of a doctoral thesis and one examiner of a masters thesis will have previous HDR thesis examination experience.